 Our acts of service and ministry in His Kingdom must flow from this relationship, where we have surrendered our lives to His Lordship and exalted Him to the highest place in our worship.

-Each of us is called to live a lifestyle of prayer as we walk out the mission of expanding God’s Kingdom, whether at home or in the nations of the world.
+Each of us is called to live a lifestyle of prayer and worship as we walk out the mission of reaching people with the Gospel, whether close to home or in foreign nations abroad.

 The Will of God for Us

-The call of God’s Word is to rejoice always, pray unceasingly and give thanks; Paul even goes so far as to say that this is the will of God for us in Christ (1 Thessalonians 5:16-18).
+God’s Word tells us to rejoice always, to pray unceasingly and to give thanks.
+The Apostle Paul writes that this is the will of God for us in Christ (1 Thessalonians 5:16-18).